Tulsa vs. Temple NCAA Football Odds, Plays and Insights | November 20, 2021

 Temple Stats and Trends

-- The Owls have yet to cover the spread this year when underdogs by 21.5 points or more.
+- This season, the Owls are winless against the spread when entering a game as an underdog of 21.5 points or more.

-- Temple's games this season have gone over the point total four times in nine opportunities (44.4%).
+- Temple's games this season have hit the over four times in nine opportunities (44.4%).

 - When Temple scores more than 28.8 points, it is 2-1 against the spread and 3-0 overall.

-- Temple is 2-1 against the spread and 3-0 overall when the team picks up more than 386.6 yards.
+- When Temple totals more than 386.6 yards, the team is 2-1 against the spread and 3-0 overall.

-- The Owls have turned the ball over 17 times this season, four more turnovers than the Golden Hurricane have forced (13).
+- The Owls have turned the ball over four more times (17 total) than the Golden Hurricane have forced a turnover (13) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.